Where is Jamie Redknapp now?

 After a succession of injuries and on the advice of medical specialists, former Liverpool captain Jamie Redknapp’s football career ended at the age of 32 after a brief spell playing for Southampton.

-When Kenny Dalglish signed Redknapp for Liverpool from Bournemouth at the age of 17 for £350,000 in 1991 he was one of the most expensive teenagers at the time.
+When Kenny Dalglish signed him for Liverpool from Bournemouth at the age of 17 for £350,000 in 1991 he was one of football’s most expensive teenagers.

-Unfortunately, Rednapp joined at the end of a golden period for the Anfield giants and he only won the League Cup and the UEFA Super Cup during his 12-years on Merseyside.
+Unfortunately, he joined at the end of a golden period for the Anfield giants and he only won the League Cup and the UEFA Super Cup during his 12-years on Merseyside.

 However he did prove to be one of the most technically gifted and creative midfielders of his generation and went onto win 17 caps for the England national side.